• Skip to primary navigation

 • Freeze for up to 6 months.
 For this option, we like to pour the soup into airtight plastic bags as they stack well in the freezer.

-Health Benefits of Butternut Squash
+Health Benefits of butternut squash

 According to a WebMD post about butternut squash, butternut squash has tons of health benefits including high amounts of: